Waffle House has its own storm center.

 Waffle House was hit particularly hard in 2005 when Hurricane Katrina completely wiped out seven restaurants while shutting down another 100 locations.
 The disaster forced the company to reassess its emergency preparedness.

-The Waffle House hurricane playbook was born giving restaurants instructions on how to operate during and after emergency situations.
+The Waffle House hurricane playbook was born, giving restaurants instructions on how to operate during and after emergencies.
 What can you serve without electricity?
 Can you get by without ice?

 All of these things are covered in the manual.
 Additionally, Waffle House also purchased a mobile command center to further strengthen its disaster preparedness efforts.